Bakery and grain-based product processing

 Bakery products – what they are

-Bakery and grain-based products include the following:
+Bakery and grain-based products include:

 - breakfast cereals, biscuits, or crackers